apache/paimon/docs/content/engines/spark3.md

 **Step 6: Query Table with Scala API**

-If you don't want to use Table Store catalog, you can also run `spark-shell` and query the table with Scala API.
+If you don't want to use Paimon catalog, you can also run `spark-shell` and query the table with Scala API.

 ```bash
 spark-shell ... --jars /path/to/paimon-spark-3.3-{{< version >}}.jar